ADGEfficiency/adgefficiency.github.io/_posts/2018-08-13-hackers-aemo.md

 ## Price Structure

-### Current 5 Minute Settlement

-"2021-10-01T00:05:00"

-### Historical 30 Minute Settlement

-The wholesale electricity price is known as the **trading price** - a half hourly price for electricity.
-The trading price is the average of the six **dispatch prices** that occur within a half hour - the dispatch price is a 5 minute price for electricity.
+The settlement price in the NEM is known as the **trading price** - it is the price that matters for what generators get paid and what customers pay.

-The trading price is used for settlement - it is the price that matters.
-AEMO plan to move to 5 minute pricing in the future.
+Historically (before October 2021) it was settled on a 30 minute basis, as the average of the six 5 minute **dispatch prices** for the same interval.

 ## AEMO Timestamping